TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

 # You should release any reference to MD data objects if dataset is closed/opened!

+# md:app:onlinedownloadstarted  Online (bank) download started
+# md:app:onlinedownloadfinished Online (bank) download finished
+# md:file:backupstarted         Backup started
+# md:file:backupfinished        Backup finished
 # md:file:closing	            The Moneydance file is being closed
 # md:file:closed	            The Moneydance file has closed
 # md:file:opening	            The Moneydance file is being opened
 # md:file:opened	            The Moneydance file has opened
 # md:file:presave	            The Moneydance file is about to be saved
 # md:file:postsave	            The Moneydance file has been saved
 # md:app:exiting	            Moneydance is shutting down
 # md:account:select	            An account has been selected by the user
 # md:account:root	            The root account has been selected
 # md:graphreport	            An embedded graph or report has been selected
 # md:viewbudget	                One of the budgets has been selected
 # md:viewreminders	            One of the reminders has been selected
 # md:licenseupdated	            The user has updated the license

 Thanks for reading..
 Contact me with questions, updates...
 Happy Python coding....
-Stuart Beesley Last updated: 7th April 2021
+Stuart Beesley Last updated: 14th March 2024